Existence, uniqueness, and regularity of solutions to nonlinear and non-smooth parabolic obstacle problems: Introduction

+{Parabolic obstacle problems} consist of finding the smallest function that (i) exceeds a given obstacle function and (ii) is a supersolution of a given parabolic equation \citep{petrosyan2007parabolic}.
+Such a function solves an equation of the form \eqref{eq:obstacle} and is called the solution of the obstacle problem.
+Obstacle problems arise in physics, e.g., to study phase transitions (\cite{lame1831memoire,stefan1889einige,friedman1982variational}), in biology, e.g., to study tumor growth (\cite{greenspan1976growth,bazaliy2003free}), in economics, e.g., to study learning and investment decisions (\cite{wald2004sequential,dixit1993art,moscarini2001optimal,decamps2024investment}), and in finance, e.g., to study American options (\cite{jacka1991optimal,shiryaev1999essentials,villeneuve1999exercise}).

+We are particularly interested in obstacle problems that arise in optimal stochastic control and stopping problems.
+When the primitives of the corresponding obstacle problem are sufficiently regular, it is well-known that the value function for the optimal control and stopping of a diffusion is the solution of an obstacle problem where the operator $F$ is the Hamilton-Jacobi-Bellman operator and the obstacle is the stopping payoff \citep{bensoussan1978inegalites,friedman1982variational, karatzas2001controller,peskir2006optimal,petrosyan2012regularity,strulovici2015smoothness}.
+In many applications, however, the operator, the obstacle, or the domain that define the obstacle problem fail to be regular.

-We are interested in obstacles $g$ that take the form $g = \underset{a \in A}{\sup } \, g^a$ for functions that lie in the Sobolev space $W^{1,2,p}\left( \mathcal{Y}\right)$ for some $p\in (d+2, \infty]$.
-This form arises in stopping problems for which the decision maker must decide, upon stopping, on some action $a$.
+For example, the obstacle $g$ that arises in stopping problems often takes the form $g = \underset{a \in A}{\sup } \, g^a$, and may thus have kinks even when the individual functions $g^a$ are smooth.
+This form arises when the decision maker must decide, upon stopping, on some action $a$.
 In this case, $g^a(t,x)$ is the stopping payoff when stopping at time $t$ in state $x$ and taking action $a$ upon stopping.
 A decision maker who stops at time $t$ would then optimally choose the action $a$ that maximizes $g^a(t,x)$ over all possible actions $a\in A$, and the resulting stopping payoff, i.e., obstacle, is $g$.

-Such problems are pervasive, for example, in information acquisition models where ``stopping'' means concluding the information acquisition stage and $a$ is the decision taken after that stage.
-Examples include \cite{wald1992sequential}, \cite{decamps2006irreversible}, \cite{fudenberg2018speed} and \cite{camboni2023under}.
-In these and other instances, knowing that the Hamilton-Jacobi-Bellman equation has a solution proves instrumental in deriving the optimal policy and can lead to important insights \citep{dixit1993art}.
+Such problems are pervasive in information acquisition models where ``stopping'' means concluding the information acquisition stage and $a$ is the decision taken after that stage (\cite{wald1992sequential}, \cite{decamps2006irreversible}, \cite{fudenberg2018speed} and \cite{camboni2023under}).
+Similarly, in many obstacle problems that arise in economics, the domain of the state variable fails to be smooth.
+In information acquisition problems, for example, the state variable is a belief and the relevant domain is a probability simplex, which has kinks at its vertices (and, more generally, along the lower-dimensional faces of the probability simplex).
+As another example, the state variable in many finance and general equilibrium problems is a price vector whose relevant domain is a positive orthant, which again fails to be smooth.

-While commonly arising in applications, these problems create a challenge because the obstacle $g$ is irregular.
-In particular, $g$ will typically have kinks whenever the optimal action $a$ changes as a function of $x$ and $A$ is finite.